002A/ixora.io/itp/collaborative_design/readout-interviews-research.rst

 We also did some user interviews.
 Here is a selection of questions and answers.

-Q. How do you access your memories from your childhood?
-Do you have pictures?
+**How do you access your memories from your childhood?
+Do you have pictures?**

-A: No albums.
-It's not a conscious process.
+*No albums.
+It's not a conscious process.*

-I never look at my photos.
-It's more of a pathology than anything else.
+*I never look at my photos.
+It's more of a pathology than anything else.*

-Q. If there was some kind of wearable recording device that would collect images for you, would you be interested in using it?
+**If there was some kind of wearable recording device that would collect images for you, would you be interested in using it?**

-A: No.
+*No.*

-Q. Would you be interested in an AI that curates this for you?
+**Would you be interested in an AI that curates this for you?**

-A: It sounds hellish to me.
+*It sounds hellish to me.*

-I am not the customer for this.
-I don’t want wearable tech.
+*I am not the customer for this.
+I don’t want wearable tech.*

-I want to disconnect more.
+*I want to disconnect more.
 I am not looking for further ways to optimize consumption.
 I want to make more time for analog processes.
-Do not try to sell me wearable tech.
+Do not try to sell me wearable tech.*

 Overall user interviews provided negative feedback for our project.
 Nobody was interested in using this.
 This was unexpected given the level of enthusiasm for the idea from within our group.